 A reduction in travel times per item makes this method particularly efficient.
 Picking speed and accuracy is further increased when warehouse managers choose to sort inventory by popularity, thus streamlining the batch picking process.

 Zone picking assigns multiple pickers their own zone of the warehouse.
 When an order comes in, it is received and fulfilled by the picker in the relevant zone.
-This method is especially advantageous in situations involving orders with multiple components.
+This method provides strong warehouse picking optimization results in situations involving orders with multiple components.
 Zone picking simplifies and organizes these orders to improve overall accuracy.

 This particularly efficient picking method enables one picker to fulfill multiple orders at a time, often from a range of different SKUs.
 As the picker only needs to pass through the area once to collect all the desired inventory, they are able to completely eliminate any unnecessary travel time.

 In order to ensure success, this method is best utilized in combination with voice computer interfaces, mobile handheld computers, wearable barcode scanners and warehouse mobile workstations.
 Tools such as these are highly effective in improving speed and accuracy when fulfilling multiple orders at once.

 Ideal for warehouses which experience high demand, wave picking has some similarities to single order picking—one picker fulfills each order, line-by-line.
 Unlike single order picking, however, wave picking requires the picker to assess each order before completion in order to determine the most efficient picking options.
 The picker will then send out waves of orders throughout the scheduling window, all prioritized by order of importance.